Nelly

 👶 Can be tested with children

 Some vets may recommend amputating Nelly's bad leg.
 The decision whether to amputate is one we can take in consultation with Nelly's adopters and their vet.
 The procedure can be carried out in Turkey before Nelly travels.
+Pain management may also be recommended as an alternative.
+Unfortunately, our local vets are not equipped to make a full assessment of what would be best for Nelly, and these are decisions we would love to be able to make in discussion with her adopter's vets.

 TThe dogs arrive in their homes microchipped, up to date on their Rabies and Mixed vaccinations, spayed/neutered, dewormed and deflead and tested for Heartworm, Ehrlichia, Leishmania and Anaplasma.
 The dogs visit the vets for a final health check before they travel.
 If needed, their teeth are cleaned and X-Rays are taken of any potential areas of concern.
 Any concerns or potential health issues we are aware of will be communicated with you beforehand.